 - Block Trade Service Supports the multilateral and bilateral, off-book trading of derivative products.
-Buyers and sellers can enter the trades that they previously arranged with each other into the T7 system. - Exchange for Physicals (EFP) Fin Supports bilateral off-book trading on futures products and a cash reference to specific bonds. - Exchange for Physicals (EFP) Index Supports bilateral off-book trading on futures products and a cash reference to an equity basket. - Exchange for Swaps (EFS) Supports bilateral off-book trading on futures products and a cash reference to a swap contract. - Vola Trade Service Supports bilateral off-book trading on futures products and a reference to an options off-book (Block TES trade) trade (including block traded flexible options).
-On-exchange options trades are not allowed to be used as a reference for a Vola trade. - Trade at Market Specific TES type for Total Return Futures products. - Eurex EnLight a trade based on a previous Eurex EnLight Deal results in the TES Type Eurex EnLight. - Qualified Third Party Information Provider trade (QTPIP) Third party information providers (they are no Eurex exchange participants) that have been categorized by Eurex as QTPIPs are allowed to perform off-book entries on behalf of Eurex exchange participants to the Eurex T7 trading platform using the QTPIP TES type.
+Buyers and sellers can enter the trades that they previously arranged with each other into the T7 system. - Exchange for Physicals (EFP) Fin Supports bilateral off-book trading on futures products and a cash reference to specific bonds. - Exchange for Physicals (EFP) Index Supports bilateral off-book trading on futures products and a cash reference to an equity basket. - Exchange for Swaps (EFS) Supports bilateral off-book trading on futures products and a cash reference to a swap contract. - Vola Trade Service Supports bilateral off-book trading on futures products and a reference to an options off-book trade (Block TES trade, including block traded flexible options, or Eurex EnLight trade if not negotiated anonymously).
+On-exchange options trades are not allowed to be used as a reference for a Vola trade. - Trade at Market Specific TES type for Total Return Futures products. - Eurex EnLight a trade based on a previous Eurex EnLight Deal results in the TES Type Eurex EnLight. - Qualified Third-Party Information Provider trade (QTPIP) Third party information providers (they are no Eurex exchange participants) that have been categorized by Eurex as QTPIPs are allowed to perform off-book entries on behalf of Eurex exchange participants to the Eurex T7 trading platform using the QTPIP TES type.
 All Eurex participants are in general able to approve such QTPIP entries which then result in QTPIP off-book trades.
-The third party information providers themselves are not able to approve QTPIP trades. - Compression Compression trades are uploaded by the compression service provider as multi-lateral TES trades indicated by the TES type Compression.
+The third-party information providers themselves are not able to approve QTPIP trades.